Internationalization Of Higher Education In The East Asian Context

 In examining the experiences of all stakeholders there is an opportunity to improve the quality of what is offered to international students coming to Ireland.
 The country is at a crossroads and I believe has a lot to learn from the Canadian model of internationalization, which is more holistic and sustainable.
 For the purposes of this conference I would run a roundtable session, which first presents the current situation in Ireland and then to open up discussion on what might be best next steps for Ireland using the experiences of internationalization in Canada.

-Internationalization Of Higher Education Around The World In The Age Of The Bologna Process
+Internationalization Of Higher Education Around The World And The Influence of the European Union

 Chair: Hila Zahavi